13 Different Types of Beetles in New Jersey

 by zleng is licensed under CC BY 2.0

-Dung beetles are the last on our list of the types of beetles in New Jersey.
-They feed on the dung of animals such as cows, horses, and sheep.
+Dung beetles are the last on our list of beetle types in New Jersey.
+They feed on the dung of cows, horses, and sheep.

 They are small, black, or brown insects with hard shells and long antennae.
-The adults range in size from 1/4 to 3/4 inch long.
+Adults range in size from 1/4 to 3/4 inches long.

 Dung beetles play an essential role in the environment by helping to break down animal waste and return nutrients to the soil.

-They also help reduce disease spread by consuming bacteria and other pathogens found in animal dung.
+They also help reduce disease spread by consuming bacteria and other pathogens in animal dung.

 Dung beetles are beneficial insects because they help to keep pastures and fields clean by removing animal waste.